sgt/aoc2015-c/README.md

 ### Day 9

 Traveling salesman for a small number of nodes calls for simple data structures, like lookups in an array.

+### Day 10

+Just brute-forcing through it works, not using the Conway constant here.

+### Day 11

+Same, brute-forcing is fast enough, no smart heuristics here.

+### Day 12

+First part is easy to implement with handmade parser, second part is too tedious without parsing json properly, using a third-party lib here.